ajohnson1/ajohnson1.github.io/bobsonly.md

  - [CompLib 31021](https://complib.org/composition/31021) 438 bobs, exact two-part

 # Conclusion

 These are the last of the bobs-only peals for now; I have some unpublished peals but they are not significantly different from the published ones.
-The collection is here: https://complib.org/collection/11309
+The collection is here: [CompLib 'Stedman Triples bobs-only peals'](https://complib.org/collection/11309).